HLammers/cybo-drummer/README.md

 ### Output Device: Drumlogue
 This device is set up for the factory settings of the Korg Drumlogue, with only one adjustment: the MIDI mode is set to multi-channel 7-2 (on the Drumlogue: SHIFT + GLOBAL &rarr; 7 &rarr; set CH to 7-2), so the Multi Engine can be played tonally.
 There are 64 Drumlogue presets, linked to the Drumlogue’s 64 factory kits.
 > [!NOTE]
-> The Korg Drumlogue does not repond to MIDI bank select messages, only to program change, but with a twist: MIDI program change value 2 (counting from 1) is kit A1, 3 is kit A2, 18 is B1, etc.
+> The Korg Drumlogue does not respond to MIDI bank select messages, only to program change, but with a twist: MIDI program change value 2 (counting from 1) is kit A1, 3 is kit A2, 18 is B1, etc.

 > [!CAUTION]
 > The Korg Drumlogue has a bug in the latest version of the firmware (version 1.2.0 – I haven’t tested earlier versions): it doesn’t respond to MIDI program change values 16, 32, 48, 64, etc. (counting from 0), which should select the Drumlogue’s kits A16, B16, C16, D16, etc. (weirdly the Drumlogue starts program change values from 1, not 0).
 This means that the last position of each of the Drumlogue’s banks is not usable if it needs to be selectable by program change.
 Hopefully this gets fixed if Korg ever releases another update for the Drumlogue…
 ### Output Device: LXR-02
 This device is set up for the first factory project of the Sonic Portions × Erica Synths LXR-02 (HrtlKits).
 It assumes the global MIDI channel to be set to the default 1, which the LXR-02 calls 0 (on the LXR-02: SHIFT + CONFIG &rarr; set CH to 0) and the LXR-02 is set to receive program change, control change and note messages (on the LXR-02: SHIFT + CONFIG &rarr; turn DATA knob to scroll to second page &rarr; set MRX to ‘all’ or ‘PCN’).
 > [!NOTE]
-> The Sonic Portions × Erica Synths LXR-02 responds both to program change and bank select messages: program change messages change patterns, bank select messages (MSB only, not mentioned in the user manual) change kits.
+> The Sonic Portions × Erica Synths LXR-02 responds both to program change and bank select messages: program change messages change patterns, bank select messages (not mentioned in the user manual: MSB only) change kits.
 Kits are saved per project and it isn’t possible to change the project via MIDI.
+>
+> The LXR-02’s manual description of the MIDI implementation and what is saved where (kits, patterns, projects) is rather incomplete.
+It doesn’t indicate, for example, where output routing and FX settings are stored.
+Searching the internet provides some hints based on other people’s experience it’s stored with kits, but I haven’t yet tested it myself.

 > [!CAUTION]
-> Make sure not to assign one of the LXR-02’s voices to same MIDI channel which is asssigned to the LXR-02’s global channel, because triggering that channel will trigger the selected voice on the LXR-02.
+> Make sure not to assign one of the LXR-02’s voices to same MIDI channel which is assigned to the LXR-02’s global channel, because triggering that channel will trigger the selected voice on the LXR-02.

 > [!TIP]
 > Best is to prepare a special project to use LXR-02 effectively with Cybo-Drummer:
 > * Initiate a new project: press LOAD + PROJECT &rarr; select an EMPTY project &rarr; press DATA knob
 > * Set kit change mode to ‘off’ to separate kits from patterns: press SHIFT + CONFIG &rarr; turn DATA knob to scroll to third page &rarr; set KCM to ‘off’
-> * In pattern 1 (the default pattern after initiating a new project), assign voices to MIDI channels 2 to 8 (channel 0 is used as global channel, so triggering that channel will trigger the selected voice on the LXR-02) and set each voice to respond any note (allowing to tune it from Cybo-Drummer or to play it tonalically):
+> * In pattern 1 (the default pattern after initiating a new project), assign voices to MIDI channels 2 to 8 (channel 0 is used as global channel, so triggering that channel will trigger the selected voice on the LXR-02) and set each voice to respond any note (allowing to tune it from Cybo-Drummer or to play it tonally):
 >   * Press VOICE &rarr; press MIX &rarr; turn DATA knob to scroll to second page
 >   * Press DRUM1 button (below sliders) &rarr; set CH to 2 and set NTE to ‘any’
 >   * Press DRUM2 button (below sliders) &rarr; set CH to 3 and set NTE to ‘any’